markshepherd/IPIP-NEO-Scorer/README.md

 Start the app, either:
 1. from the development environment:
     1. in Terminal do `cd ~/Documents/IPIP-NEO-Scorer`
-    1. do `./cli.js`
+    1. do `./src/cli.js`
 1. by launching the standalone app `IPIP-Scorer`

 The app will prompt for a filename.
-You should drag in the file `Johnson 120 IPIP-NEO-PI-R.csv` from the `CSV` folder, and hit Return.
+You should drag in the file `Personality and Motivation in Persons with Alcohol Problems.csv` from the `CSV` folder, and hit Return.

 The app will create a folder called `IPIP Scores` in your Documents folder.
 Each time you run the app it creates a new sub-folder with a unique timestamp name.
 The folder contains various documents derived from the survey answers:
-* Scores.csv - a concise data file giving each user's 5 domain scores and 30 facet scores
+* Scores.csv - a concise data file giving each user's 5 domain scores and 30 facet scores.
+Users are identified by a 6-character UserID in the form *ccmmyy*, where *cc* is the first 2 letters of a city name, and *mm* and *yy* are the month and year the user was born
 * Report.txt - a summary report giving each user's domain and facet scores, along with annotations that help you evaluate how reliable the answers are.
-* *email-address*.pdf - for each user there is a PDF file with the email address as the file name.
+* *UserID*.pdf - for each user there is a PDF file with the UserID as the file name.
 This is a detailed report, custom-generated for each user, that explains each of the user's domain and facet scores.
 * Survey Answers.csv - a copy of the input data file

 # To package the app for distribution